bertreb/pimatic-bluelink/README.md

 ```
 (use the double quotes when you add the expression in the startOptionsVariable)

-The HyundaiDevice is still in alfa test.
-You are welcome to test it.

 ----
 This plugin needs minimal node version 10!